chungdz/RL-Recruiter-Plus/README.md

             pass

  If this input is given, then RL-Recruiter+ will selected participants using both the predictability information and the trained value function.
 It is recommanded for a better performance.

+ The RL_Recruiter+ gives a list of promoting participants after the predict process.